 Overnight in Chau Doc.

 Late this afternoon visit Sam Mountain, an important pilgrimage site that is frequently visited by pilgrims from all over the Mekong Delta.
 There are dozens of pagodas and temples around Sam Mountain and reaching the peak is the highlight of the visit.
-The views from the top are spectacular (weather permitting) and one can easily see Cambodia.
+The views from the top are spectacular (weather permitting) and can easily look out over Cambodia.

 Overnight in Chau Doc.

-Upon arrival in Phnom Penh around 12:00, be welcomed by a local English-speaking guide and be accompanied to the hotel for check-in.
+Upon arrival in Phnom Penh around 12:00pm, be welcomed by the local English speaking guide and be accompanied to the hotel for check-in.

-Phnom Penh was once considered one of the most beautiful cities in the Orient, and despite its turbulent history and more recent (and rapid) development, it still retains a colonial charm.
-Cambodia’s capital, majestically located at the confluence of the mighty rivers of the Mekong and Tonlé Sap, is at once bustling and laid back.
-Wide tree-lined boulevards and many colonial-era buildings reflect the glorious days of old and add to the allure of the city, where Asian and Western traditions meet in a fascinating way.
+Phnom Penh was once considered one of the most beautiful cities in the Orient, and despite its turbulent history and recent development, it still retains much colonial charm.
+Cambodia’s capital is a bustling city, majestically located at the confluence of the mighty rivers of the Mekong and Tonlé Sap.
+Wide tree-lined boulevards and many colonial-era buildings reflect the glorious days and add to the allure of the city, where Asian and Western traditions meet in a fascinating way.

-First, head to Wat Phnom, a small hilltop temple that marks the founding place of the city.
+First, head to Wat Phnom temple, the founding place of the city on a small hilltop.
 Then continue along the riverfront to the Royal Palace.
 This palace dates back to 1866 and houses the Silver Pagoda, named for the over 5000 heavy silver tiles that cover its floors.
 Its original name is Wat Prakeo, meaning Temple of the Emerald Buddha.
-In this temple view a collection of Buddhas in gold, silver, crystal, and bronze.
+In this temple see a collection of Buddhas in gold, silver, crystal, and bronze.

 The next stop is the National Museum, which was built in traditional Khmer style.
 It houses the world's foremost collection of ancient Khmer artistic, archaeological, and religious artifacts from prehistory to the 17th century.
 Over 5,000 pieces are on display, constituting the repository of the Kingdom's cultural wealth.
 In addition, the roof space is home to a large bat colony!

-Late afternoon, enjoy an atmospheric sunset river cruise with a coconut juice degustation on board while watching how Phnom Penh’s popular riverfront comes to life in the early evening.
+Late afternoon, enjoy an atmospheric sunset river cruise and watch how Phnom Penh’s popular riverfront comes to life in the early evening, with a coconut juice degustation on board.